Add LLM agent participants to experiment

 Preparing an Experiment for Agent Participants

-You can add agent participants to any experiment, as long as you have a Google API key configured.
-(Right now, only Gemini models can be selected for agent participants.)
+You can add agent participants to any experiment, as long as you have an API key configured for your chosen provider.
 No other experiment-level config is necessary.
 However, we recommend setting up your experiments with an eye for how agent participants will see each stage.

 Experiment info: Agent participants will see any text in the experiment info stage, but they won’t see the contents of a linked Youtube video.